 You can also adopt from Shih Tzu rescues or sometimes even a shelter.

 Great for smaller households who can devote time to training and grooming.

 - 10 to 16 years life expectancy

-Shih Tzus do have their share of health issues, which is why it’s a good idea to take out insurance for your Shih Tzu while they’re still a puppy.
+Shih Tzus are a generally healthy breed, but they do have their share of health issues.
+It is a good idea to take out pet insurance for your Shih Tzu while they’re still a puppy.

 Shih Tzus can also suffer from thyroid issues, which can cause weight loss, tiredness, and in severe cases, even heart problems.
 Drugs are needed to treat thyroid disorders, which often hits Shih Tzu when they reach middle age.

 Shih Tzus have a flat face, making their eyes more vulnerable to injuries or health problems.
 Corneal ulcers are a common issue that can affect this breed.
 These ulcers can create scratches in a dog’s eye, which can impair their vision.